How to Fix HTTP Error 500 in WordPress (Internal Server Error) – 10 Solutions that Work

 Finding the reason for the WordPress 500 Internal Server Error is arguably the toughest part of fixing it.
 If none of the options above helped you, you might need to investigate deeper by enabling an error display that allows you to find and locate a specific issue on your site.

 You can easily do so through the PHP Configuration section on your hosting control panel.
 Switch to the PHP Options and put a check on the displayErrors and log_errors columns, then scroll down and Save.
 Once you refresh your site, it should display the specific.

 Alternatively, you can also create a separate error log file and generate entries through the .htaccess file.

 7. Using WordPress Debugging

 If the step above didn’t work to fix the error in WordPress, it has its own special debugging system that you can use to troubleshoot issues.
 You can use it to generate an error log in the wp_content folder or to display the error 500 on your site when you access it.
-All you need to do is to enable the wp_debug feature.
+All you need to do is to enable the WordPress Debug feature.

 8. Restoring a Backup of Your Site

 In case you’ve backed up WordPress when it was functional, restoring the backup is also an option.
-All you need to do is remove all your recent site files, and re-upload the backup to your site.
+All you need to do is remove all your recent site files and re-upload the backup to your site.

 However, if you are not a fan of restoring WordPress backups manually, you can use a plugin.
-It won’t be much help if your site is not functional, of course, but it can surely help avoid similar issues in the future.
+It won’t be much help if your site is not functional, but it can surely help avoid similar issues in the future.